 The Energy Community and EUSAIR interconnection plans include connecting new renewable energy to the main power grid, and improving the reliability and quality of energy services.
 Interconnection of electricity grids and adequate grids capacity are pre-conditions for large-scale investments in renewable energy and its deployment.

 In the natural gas market, substantial investments are required in gas supply facilities transmission and storage infrastructure, in order to improve market liquidity.

+Natural gas should be viewed as a transition fuel during progress towards decarbonised energy systems through the European Union by the year 2050.
+Conditions should be created according to a long-term perspective to shift away from natural gas to renewable and low-carbon gases, in particular biomethane and hydrogen.

+To the purpose, flexible gas infrastructures, highly efficient gas use and cogeneration, carbon capture and sequestration technologies and corresponding investments should receive consideration.

 In the natural gas system, the interconnections between national markets should be improved.
 Countries from the Adriatic-Ionian region need to gain access to new external sources.
 Reinforcing gas transmission infrastructure will be pivotal for preventing potential supply disruptions in the future and strengthen security of gas supply from different supply sources.